-With iPadOS, Apple introduces new finger gestures for text select, cut, copy, paste, undo, and redo.
+With iPadOS, Apple introduced new finger gestures for text select, cut, copy, paste, undo, and redo functions.
 To select text in an app like Notes, just double-tap at the desired point in the narrative until the text is highlighted and then drag it to include as much text as you want.
 Then, with any three fingers, pinch to copy and expand.
 It doesn’t matter which three fingers you use, though I found it a bit easier to use my thumb, forefinger, and middle finger.
 If your tapping and swiping is successful, you’ll see a notation at the top of the screen.

 Here’s the complete text gesture reference key:

 - Shortcut menu with all the controls: Three-finger single tap

 - Cut: Three-finger pinch where the fingers start off extended and end up meeting in the middle

 - Paste: Three-finger pinch where the fingers start off scrunched together and pinch outward